Review moderation

 Below the content, a Signals row surfaces our AI analysis of the review:

-positive,neutral,negative, ormixed.
-Tone-coloured so you can scan at a glance (green = positive, red = negative, yellow = mixed). - Quality score —
+• Sentimentpositive, neutral, negative, or mixed.
+Tone-coloured so you can scan at a glance (green = positive, red = negative, yellow = mixed).

 Reviews imported from a platform (Okendo, Judge.me, Yotpo, Loox) or CSV don’t always have signals yet — the row hides when both are absent.
 See review signals for how the scores are produced.

 If the review came from an AI conversation, a Show conversation transcript button appears below the content.
 Click to expand the full turn-by-turn chat that produced the review.
-See viewing the conversation transcript for what’s in the transcript and how PII is handled.
+Next to it, an AI draft vs shopper edits section highlights which words the shopper kept, added, or removed from the AI’s pre-edit draft.
+See viewing the conversation transcript for both sections — what they show and how PII is handled.

 Screenshot of the review detail modal open over the list — manual capture, drop in here.

-From the detail modal you can approve, reject, or delete the review — buttons shown match the review’s current status (see approving, rejecting, and deleting reviews).
+From the detail modal you can approve, approve & reply, reply privately, archive, reject, mark as spam, or delete the review — buttons shown match the review’s current status (see approving, rejecting, and other review actions).

 Bulk actions